Lachrynier/mlops-project/reports/README.md

 >
 > Answer:

-We used: Cloud Storage, Cloud Run, Artifact Registry, Cloud Build, Vertex AI, IAM & Admin.
+We used: Cloud Storage, Cloud Run, Artifact Registry, Cloud Build, Vertex AI.
 Cloud Storage is used for mounting to GCP instances, DVC, and saving models.
 This is done through a bucket.
 Cloud Run is used to deploy applications.
 Here we hosted our backend and frontend.
 Artifact Registry is used to store our docker images such that they can be used by the other applications/services.
-Cloud Build is used for continuously deployment based on triggers such as pushing to the main branch or creating a new git tag.
+Cloud Build is used for continuous deployment based on triggers such as pushing to the main branch or creating a new git tag.
+Vertex AI lets us create train jobs with specified resources and docker image along with configs.

 ### Question 18